Can COVID-19 Cause Adult Incontinence?

 The COVID-19 pandemic has been the source of many challenges for people impacted by the virus around the world.
 While respiratory issues are the most commonly discussed COVID symptoms, disruption of sleep patterns and quality that often accompany the virus can contribute to new or worsening urinary incontinence.
+This may lead you to wonder: can COVID-19 cause adult incontinence?

 COVID May Contribute to Urinary Issues